Plamen1990/Rock---Paper---Scissors-Game/README.md

 # Rock-Paper-Scissors-Game-By-Me
-Rock - Paper - Scissors is a simple two player game where you and your opponent (the computer) simultaneously choose one of the following three options: "rock", "paper" or "scissors"
+Rock - Paper - Scissors is a simple two player game where you and your opponent (the computer) simultaneously choose one of the following three options: "rock", "paper" or "scissors".